homan-uppu/writing/2-Essays/Fear equality.md

 ...

-I believe the games we play to get the things we want are much, much higher in complexity than the games we discussed above, and that the complexity of the games we play are actually rising due to leverage.
-Therefore, we will see greater asymmetry moving forward.
+The games we play to get the things we want are much, much higher in complexity than the games we discussed above, and the complexity of the games we play are actually rising due to leverage.
+Therefore, we will see increasing asymmetry proportional to increase in complexity of the games we play.

 By leverage I simply mean the time it takes to turn an idea into reality.
 The greater the leverage available to you, the less time it takes you to turn your ideas into reality.

-Human progress increases leverage in the world.
+Human progress increases leverage available, and spreads it to more people, and more domains.

 When a dictatorship is replaced by a democracy, the citizens often gain leverage because they are more free and therefore can manifest their ideas that they previously couldn't.
 When a new technology is created, it decreases the time and effort to implement an idea.
-Computers, internet, artificial intelligence, government policies, cultural changes towards greater freedom, etc. all work to increase leverage in the world.
-(3)
+Computers, internet, artificial intelligence, government policies, cultural changes towards greater freedom, etc. all work to increase leverage in the world. [^3]

-Greater leverage also means that simpler games become less valuable, and therefore the games that we play become more complex.
+Greater leverage also means that simpler games become less valuable for us to do because technology does it better than we can.
+We shift towards playing more complex games.

 For example, before computers, most people involved in business spent a large chunk of their time concerned with numbers.
 Computers were able to solve number crunching better than we could, and therefore we had more time to spend on figuring out what products to create, how to build great teams, etc - which are all far more complex than arithmetic.